DVSA planned changes to the practical driving test

 The parallel parking and bay parking manoeuvres will be kept in the new practical driving test.
 However, the examiner may now ask the driving test candidate to drive in forwards and reverse out of a parking bay or reverse in and drive out.
 The bay parking manoeuvre will be done at the driving test centre where possible or some other local carpark.
 Most likely a council owned carpark, but the DVSA are in talks with local businesses too!

 There is one completely new manoeuvre in the new practical driving test.
-The learner may be asked to pull up on the right, reverse back 2 car lengths and then rejoin traffic on the left.
+The driving test candidate may be asked to pull up on the right, reverse back 2 car lengths and then rejoin traffic on the left.

-The learner will still only be asked to carry out one manoeuvre on the new driving test!
+The driving test candidate will still only be asked to carry out one manoeuvre on the new driving test!

 4. The show and tell

 The are some changes to the show and tell me questions on the 4th December 2017.
-You will be asked one 'tell me' question at the start of the practical driving test before driving, and one 'show me' question whilst on the move.
+The driving test candidate will be asked one 'tell me' question at the start of the practical driving test before driving, and one 'show me' question whilst on the move.

 Will the driving test fee be changing?